ItzELECTR0/TWAOS/README.md

 Burnout.

-### I'VE WORKED WITH YOU!
-DIDN'T YOU SAY YOU HAD A TEAM?

-Sorry I lied.
-I needed to make this project seem more stable.
-<br>Everything is being worked on by me alone, with whatever resources I can manage.
-<br>However, your work did not go to waste.
-I'll get things done.
-Eventually.

 ### OPEN-SOURCE AAA?

 The game is not tripple A in terms of budget or team size.
 After all I'm only a solo developer with big aspirations.